spesmilo/electrum-docs/faq.rst

    "Child pays for parent".
 Set an appropriate fee and click on "OK".
    A window will popup with the unsigned transaction.
 Click on "Sign" and then "Broadcast".

+ - Cancel the transaction.
+This is only possible for "replaceable" transactions.
+Electrum creates replaceable transactions by default, except for lightning channel open/close transactions.
+   Transactions that are replaceable have the word "Replaceable" in the date column on the history tab.
+To cancel a replaceable transaction right click on its entry on the history tab and choose "Cancel (double-spend)".
+Set an appropriate fee and click on "OK".
+A window will popup with the unsigned transaction.
+Click on "Sign" and then "Broadcast".

 What does it mean to "freeze" an address in Electrum?